First cabinet of Donald Trump: Formation

 After Election Day, media outlets reported on persons described by various sources as possible appointments to senior positions in the incoming Trump presidency.
 The number of people which have received media attention as potential cabinet appointees is higher than in most previous presidential elections, partly because the Trump '16 campaign staff (and associated PACs) was significantly smaller and less expensive, thus there are not as many people already expected to receive specific roles in the upcoming Trump administration.
 In particular, "Trump ha[d] a smaller policy brain trust [policy group] than a new president normally carries" because as an anti-establishment candidate who began his campaign by largely self-funding his way to the Republican Party nomination, unlike most previous presidential winners "Trump does not have the traditional cadre of Washington insiders and donors to build out his Cabinet."
 An additional factor that tends to make the field of potential nominees especially broad, is that unlike most presidential transition teams who select politicians as their appointees, the Trump transition team "has started with a mandate to hire from the private sector [as opposed to the governmental sector] whenever possible."

+Elected officials

+President

+Donald Trump defeated the former secretary of state and Democratic nominee, Hillary Clinton, in the 2016 presidential election, receiving 304 electoral votes compared to Clinton's 227 electoral votes in the election.
+The formal certification of the results took place on January 6, 2017.
+He assumed office on January 20, 2017.

-Vice president
+Vice President

-The vice president is the only cabinet member to be elected to the position and who does not serve at the pleasure of the president.
+The vice president is the only cabinet member to be elected to the position who does not require Senate confirmation, and the vice president does not serve at the pleasure of the president.
 There were dozens of potential running mates for Trump who received media speculation.
-Trump's eventual pick of Governor Mike Pence of Indiana was officially announced on July 16, 2016, and confirmed by acclamation via parliamentary procedure amongst delegates to the 2016 Republican National Convention on July 19, 2016.
+Trump's eventual pick of the governor of Indiana, Mike Pence, was officially announced on July 15, 2016, and confirmed by acclamation via parliamentary procedure amongst delegates to the 2016 Republican National Convention on July 19, 2016.

+Governor of Indiana Mike Pence was elected Vice President of the United States, receiving 305 electoral votes, compared to United States senator, Tim Kaine (D-VA), who received 227 electoral votes in the election.
+The formal certification of the results took place on January 6, 2017.
+He assumed office on January 20, 2017.

-Cabinet
+Nominated candidates for Cabinet positions

 The following cabinet positions are listed in order of their creation (also used as the basis for the United States presidential line of succession).